JtMeulen/sort_photos/README.md

 # sort_photos

-Script to sort photos per day in a folder
+Python script to sort .JPG photos and puts the photos in a day to day folder.

-Python script to sort .JPG photos in a selected folder.
+MAKE SURE YOU BACKUP YOUR PHOTOS FIRST!

 To run first make sure you have Python(2) installed.
 If not you can download it here. https://www.python.org/downloads/release/python-2713/